 Even though the Hyperion has high-quality materials, we think the price tag is a little steep.
 There are other products in this review that you get a lot more bang for your buck than with the Hyperion.
 However, it is one of the lightest bags we've found that's sized for smaller people.
 If the conditions and mission are right, it could be worth the money for you.

-The Therm-a-Rest Hyperion is a great choice for fast and light summer adventures.
-This is a very snug-fitting mummy-style bag that’s comfort rated to 32 F, so be sure you’re ready to sacrifice a bit of comfort and warmth for a tiny, lightweight package.
-If you’ll be spending lots of time carrying your stuff around, and don’t think the temperatures will go below freezing, this bag could be a great choice for you, if you’re willing to pay the price.
+The Therm-a-Rest Hyperion 20 is a great choice for fast and light summer adventures and is our Top Pick for the best lightweight sleeping bag for women.
+This is a very snug-fitting mummy-style bag that's comfort rated to 32 F, so be sure you're ready to sacrifice a bit of comfort and warmth for a tiny, lightweight package.
+Therm-a-Rest has taken great strides to slim down the weight of this bag, using high-quality materials, and trimming the ounces any way it can like with a half-zip and snug-fitting shape.
+If you'll be spending lots of time carrying your stuff around, trying to move fast and cover lots of ground, and don't think the temperatures will go below freezing, this bag could be a great choice for you, if you're willing to pay the price financially and comfort-wise.